kkris/SparkleShare/README.rst

 You can have a look at this branch for the created Formulas: https://github.com/toabi/homebrew/commits/sparkleshare

-You also have to comment out the 'keg_only' in gettext and remove it if you already installed it.
+You also have to comment out the ``keg_only`` in gettext and remove it if you already installed it.
 If you created the formulas install them::

     brew install git autoconf automake intltool gettext